ikhsanalatsary/yuknikah/README.md

-# Wedding Invitation
+# Yuk Nikah!!!

-Wedding Invitation is a responsive website for inviting your friends to the wedding.
+Yuk Nikah is a responsive website for inviting your friends to the wedding.

 ### Tech
 Use many of open source projects / libraries: